kotare-2020/Pantree/README.md

 - To go back to the recipe catalogue if I choose not to add a recipe from View mode
 - To view my shopping list, so I can see the total ingredients required for my entire weekly plan
 - To see a list of local suppliers with fresh, sustainable produce
-- A nav bar on all screens except the landing page, so that I can navigate between My plan, Shopping list, Local suppliers, or Log out
+- A nav bar on all screens except the landing page, so that I can navigate between My plan, Shopping list, Recipes, Local suppliers, or Log out

 ## Stretch